The Shelby Beanie is a striped crochet beanie pattern the uses the mixed cluster stitch. This unique crochet stitch is one of my favorites.

 I do really like the original stripe pattern and if you wanted to replicate that on the Shelby Beanie you totally could!
 Just use your main color for all the band and all the odd rounds instead of the even rounds like the pattern is written.

 The adult size of this pattern is free here on the blog.
-Preschooler and child size (and adult) are included in the ad-free pdf on Ravelry or Etsy
+Preschooler and child-size (and adult) are included in the ad-free pdf in our pattern shop.

 Let’s talk yarn.
 For most of the hat, I used some Lion Brand Wool-Ease I had in my stash.
 This is a thinner worsted weight yarn.
 If you want to substitute I would keep in mind that if you use something like Red Heart Super Saver or similar that your hat will likely end up bigger than written.